Consumer credit woes mean boom in debt collection

-Stories of abuse There is no shortage of stories about abusive, threatening or over-the-top debt collectors.
+There is no shortage of stories about abusive, threatening or over-the-top debt collectors.
 Under the Fair Debt Collection Practices Act, the federal law governing debt collector conduct, collectors are banned from harassing consumers, calling their jobs when they know it is not welcome, disclosing the existence of debts to others or repeatedly calling their homes.
 They also cannot threaten to file lawsuits against consumers unless they actually intend to do so.
 But consumers often don't know their rights or have a hard time proving abuses have occurred.
 Many are often too embarrassed about their debts to seek help.

 consumer credit advocate

 "We've had collectors tell our clients to sell their blood, or even their bodies, borrow from relatives, threaten to take their kids, and a few years back a collector threatened to blow up an older couple's house," according to Tracy Johnson, an education specialist with the nonprofit Consumer Credit Counseling Service of Chattanooga, Tenn.

 In January 2008, one debt collection agency -- Rawlins & Rivera Inc. of Florida -- settled a federal lawsuit filed by the U.S. Federal Trade Commission (FTC).
 Among the alleged abuses: sending misleading collection letters, making abusive telephone calls and falsely threatening to file lawsuits, seize property or garnish wages if consumers didn't pay their debts.
 The company was hit with a $3.4 million judgment -- the amount the debt collectors received from consumers by using deceptive collection practices.